No News: Music video

-This was their first music video, and it was directed by Deaton-Flanigen Productions.
+This was the band's first music video, and it was directed by Deaton-Flanigen Productions.
 The video premiered on CMT on January 20, 1996, when CMT named it a "Hot Shot".
 It begins following the narrative of the song as the woman leaves her man and boards a bus.
 While on the bus, the previously conservatively-dressed woman begins letting her hair down and dancing provocatively, causing such a stir that the bus overheats and breaks down.
 She then hitchhikes with a Boss Hogg-like character who pulls up in a Cadillac convertible; he and the girlfriend ride off into the sunset.
 Meanwhile, her ex-lover sits at home.
 Scenes also feature the band performing the song outside.
 A portion of their debut single "Tequila Talkin'" was played at the beginning of the video.

 Chart positions

 "No News" debuted at number 57 on the U.S. Billboard Hot Country Singles & Tracks for the week of January 13, 1996.
-The song was commercially released as a double A-side with "Tequila Talkin'"; this double-sided single reached number 22 on the Bubbling Under Hot 100.
+The song was commercially released as a double A-side with the band's debut single "Tequila Talkin'"; this double-sided single reached number 22 on the Bubbling Under Hot 100.